fylgja/site/src/features/darkmode.md

 ## Considerations to take when adding or using dark mode.

 Dark mode does not necessary mean black with white text.
-And as you could see it in our sample.

-We used a dark tint of our theme (primary) color.
+And as you could see it in our sample, we used a dark tint of our theme (primary) color.
 This gives it a more personal feel than just a inverted version.

 Also dark mode is never a must.